EduardoTrevino/ProjectTrace/README.md

 DOJ is **SCRATCHED**

-Data cleaning for merging of the datasets is ✅ **See "Abstract cleaning & further processing" in project outline**
+Data cleaning for merging of the datasets is ✅ **See "Abstract cleaning & further processing" in https://github.com/EduardoTrevino/ProjectTrace/blob/master/README.md#abstract-cleaning--further-processing**

 ## Database/Data Repository Creation
 ### Grading Criteria